rexresearch.com

 Let's say we have a mechanism that will collect, polarize and

-let go of it, and it immediately goes north and south.
-This same
+and let go of it, and it immediately goes north and south.

-power, when cut by the proper apparatus as the earth rotates
+This same power, when cut by the proper apparatus as the earth

-inside this magnetism, will produce power, the amount of which is
+rotates inside this magnetism, will produce power, the amount

 As long as the earth rotates around the sun, it will create

-dig into the moun-tains for material that costs us unbelievable
+Yet, we dig into the moun-tains for material that costs us

-electric power as uranium is to atomic power.
-Earth's magnetism is
+to electric power as uranium is to atomic power.
+Earth's

-constant and if this force is broken up, and polarized, you have
+are constant and if this force is broken up, and polarized,

-the equivalent of uranium broken up, which creates a heat and in
+you have the equivalent of uranium broken up, which creates a

 Breaking up the forces of magnetism, polarizing them, thereby